agsb/6502.toy/README.md

 generic routines at bios:

-    - clock tick
+    - ram2ram,        copy bytes from RAM to RAM
+    - rem2ram,        copy bytes from REM to RAM
-    - copycat page
+    - ram2rem
-    - copycat eeprom
+    - getc
-    - getch
+    - putc
-    - putch
+    - hitc
-    - getline
+    - tick_start
-    - putline
+    - tick_stop

 ## Memory

 The first 4k of RAM $0000-$0FFF is reserved for system.